google/model-viewer/README.md

 Bundled builds are useful for demos or for kicking the tires.
 However, the _bundled build_ includes some third party dependencies.
 Some of these dependencies (like [three](https://threejs.org/)) are quite large.
-For production use cases it is we recommend that you use the _npm package_ and your own bundler (such as [Rollup](http://rollupjs.org) or [Webpack](https://webpack.js.org/)) to eliminate potential duplicate dependencies.
+For production use cases we recommend that you use the _npm package_ and your own bundler (such as [Rollup](http://rollupjs.org) or [Webpack](https://webpack.js.org/)) to eliminate potential duplicate dependencies.